The Bims Board

-The members of the committee are listed below along with a brief summary of their life experiences.
+The members of the board are listed below along with a brief summary of their life experiences.

 Stewart Robertson : Chair

 My role role is to provide strategic direction; chair the AGM, Board and Members’ Extraordinary meetings and to liaise with other sub-committees set up to organise and run the shed.

 I worked in the North of Scotland with the Ordnance Survey for 40 years and at one time helped set up the AAA (Àinmean Àite na h-Alba – Gaelic Place Names of Scotland) before retiring in 2007.

 I was President of the North District Golf Association in 2002 / 2003 and am currently on the Scottish Golf Review Panel for Course Rating.

 I have lived in the Black Isle for almost 30 years.

 I retired from the NHS in 2007 after 40 years, most of it as an Orthopaedic Surgeon in the English Midlands, and have been involved with Chanonry Sailing Club and other activities in the Black Isle since then.